-The weekend is around the corner.
+The Fourth of July holiday is almost here.
 If you’re firing up your grill or joining friends or family to celebrate, we have some tips on healthier grilling from Maria Petzel, our go-to for all things diet and nutrition-related for both pancreatic cancer patients and anyone looking for healthy meal advice.

 Petzel is senior clinical dietitian for the Pancreas Surgery Program at MD Anderson Cancer Center in Houston and a member of PanCAN’s Scientific and Medical Advisory Board.